BlackCatRepo/Oneshot-2014-PS-Vita/README.md

 ## Technical notes

-This game runs slow, sound little bit glitchy when you see FPS drops and other FPS issues.
+This game runs slow, sound little bit glitchy when you see FPS drops and other FPS issues. **Saves not work so you have only ONE SHOT**

 ## Functionality